firemodels/fds/vagrant.md

               Specifies  the  number  of  jobs  (commands) to run simultaneously.
 If there is more than one -j option, the last one is effective.
 If the -j option is given without an argument, make will not limit the number of jobs that can run simultaneously.

-Open MPI teams comment on this
+Open MPI teams comment on parallel builds

 >Some versions of make support parallel builds.
 The example above shows GNU make's "-j" option, which specifies how many compile processes may be executing any any given time.
 We, the Open MPI Team, have found that doubling or quadrupling the number of processors in a machine can significantly speed up an Open MPI compile (since compiles tend to be much more IO bound than CPU bound).